-If you have ever been in the market for an office chair, you know just how many options there are to choose from.
+If you have ever been in the market for an office chair, you know how many options there are.
 The variety is staggering.
 After all, isn’t an office chair… an office chair?
-The simple answer – no.
+The simple answer: no.

-The majority of people today spend a lot of time seated at desks in their office chairs.
-Therefore, furniture makers have a distinct challenge before them; how to make an office chair comfortable for eight hours of use or more, day after day.
+Most people spend a lot of time seated at desks in their office chairs.
+Therefore, furniture makers face a distinct challenge—how to make an office chair comfortable for 8 hours of use or more every day.

 Many seat support materials are used to address this challenge.
-These materials are vastly different, offering different benefits and different comfort levels at different prices.
+These materials are vastly different, offering different benefits and comfort levels at various prices.

 Molded foam is aptly named, as its production process includes an actual mold.
-The process consists of liquid foam material being poured into a mold and then baked to set.
-Molded foam seats offer more consistent support and are able to hold their shape longer than fabricated foam.
+The process consists of liquid foam material poured into a mold and then baked to set.
+Molded foam seats offer more consistent support and can hold their shape longer than fabricated foam.
 These seats can also allow for a comfortable and visually appealing contour seat.
-Another distinct benefit of molded foam is that there is a possibility of a great range of firmness.
-It all depends upon how the foam is produced.
+Another distinct benefit of molded foam is that there is a possibility of a great range of firmness depending on how the foam is produced.

-Memory foam features a unique and distinctive chemical makeup that allows the seat to adjust to your body temperature.
+Memory foam features a distinctive chemical makeup that allows the seat to adjust to your body temperature.
 The seats, therefore, retain more heat than others and also mold their shape to the user as the user moves around.
 With such a design, memory foam seats keep the spine in a constant neutral position for desirable comfort.
-Memory foam seats are known for their superior comfort and their “hugging” effect.
-These chair seats are also hypoallergenic and resistant to dust mites as an additional benefit of their design.
+Memory foam seats are known for their superior comfort and “hugging” effect.
+These chair seats are also hypoallergenic and resistant to dust mites.

-With traditional office chairs, such as leather or other upholstery, a user can occasionally experience a chair with an uncomfortably warm seat or back.
-As there is a lack of ventilation, the hot air is entrapped.
+With traditional office chairs that feature leather upholstery, a user can occasionally experience a chair with an uncomfortably warm seat or back.
+The lack of ventilation traps hot air.
 Mesh chairs solve this problem by offering a ventilation system.
-With mesh seat material, temperature is regulated, allowing for air flow to keep the user cool and comfortable.
+With mesh seat material, the temperature is regulated, allowing airflow to keep the user cool and comfortable.
 Leather and fabric chairs without ventilation systems can also retain unpleasant odors.
-With a mesh design, unpleasant orders are less likely to cling to the material.
+Unpleasant orders are less likely to cling to the material with a mesh design.

 Pocketed Coil System

 Seats featuring pocketed coil systems offer superior comfort.
 The spring coils help to evenly distribute weight and are more durable than most foam options.
-The seats include a multi-layer foam design in addition to pocketed springs located in the seat portion.
-The layers of foam also capture all of the benefits from each type of foam and ensure comfort when sitting.
-The top layer of foam is less dense, creating a nice cushioned feeling when user first sits.
+The seats include a multilayer foam design and pocketed springs in the seat portion.
+The layers of foam also capture the benefits of each type of foam and ensure comfort when sitting.
+The top layer of foam is less dense, creating a nice cushioned feeling when the user first sits.
 The other foam layers are denser and will hold up better to constant usage.

-Ultimately, choosing an office chair really comes down to your personal preference and your budget.
-All of these seat support materials feature a variety of benefits and each has its own appeal.
+Ultimately, choosing an office chair comes down to your preference and budget.
+All of these seat support materials feature a variety of benefits, and each has its own appeal.